safer-rust/rust-safety-standard/rust-safety.md

 When calling the unsafe function `foo`, the caller must check if all safety requirements are satisfied.
 In the following example, the caller `bar` justifies why each of the safety requirements of `foo` is satisfied at the callsite in accordance with Function Comments Rule 3.
-Since all the requirements are satisfied, `bar` can be declared as safe according to Function Safety Rule 2.
+Since all the requirements are satisfied, `bar` can be declared safe according to Function Safety Rule 1.

 ```rust
 pub  fn bar() {